State Election - 2021

 Keeping score with our key priorities

-We'll be updating the below scorecard on where each party stands regarding these important issues.
+We've kept a scorecard on where each party stands regarding these important issues.

 |Policy priorities||Tasmanian Labor||Tasmanian Liberal||Tasmanian Greens|